Q&A Strategies & Defense

 Q&A Response Strategy

-When a judge asks a question, follow this decision tree to choose the right response approach:
+When a judge asks a question, this decision tree helps select the right response approach:

 The STAR-A Framework for Responding

-When a judge challenges your design, use this structured approach:
+When a judge challenges a design decision, this structured approach works well:

 - S - Situation: Restate the challenge to show you understood it